Jezzamonn/fourier/content.md

 <button id="split-button-2" class="button">Play Low Frequency</button>

 Being able to split them up on a computer can give us an understanding of what a person actually hears.
-We can understand how high or low a sound it, or figure out what note it is.
+We can understand how high or low a sound is, or figure out what note it is.

 We can also use this process on waves that don't look like they're made of sine waves.